-Mr. Hammond’s original plan was to have a date-embossed potato to mark our exit from Europe, but sadly –post-Brexit- the humble spud will be trading at £38.50.
-Instead the seven-sided tin coin, will represent the many sides of Brexit and the tins you should be stockpiling.
+The Chancellor’s original plan was to have a date-embossed potato to mark our exit from Europe, but sadly –post-Brexit- the humble spud will be trading at £38.50.
+Instead, the seven-sided tin coin, will represent the many sides of Brexit and the tins you should be stockpiling.

 Ironically the Vietnamese Dong will soon be worth more than the new British pound; as opposed to the ‘British Dong’ - or Nigel Farage as it is known.
 The EU itself will be releasing its own commemorative coin celebrating those who have done the most to further European unity and power – Napoleon and David Cameron

 If you enjoyed this archive item, why not buy thousands of archive stories found in our eBooks, paperbacks and hardbacks?